Diffuse Maxwellian illumination for safe wide-field retinal Doppler holography

 \section{Radiometric measurements and irradiance estimation}

-The maximum allowable exposure of the eye to optical radiation is dictated by power areal density (irradiance) limits.
-To estimate the irradiance of the optical illumination of both segments of the eye, we measure cross-section distributions and profiles, and the total power of the near-infrared laser beam used for eye illumination.
+Optical exposure to the eye is governed by irradiance and radiant-exposure limits applied to defined anatomical planes and averaging apertures.
+To document the illumination geometry, we measured the transverse intensity distributions, beam profiles, and total optical power of the near-infrared illumination beam.